slntopp/go-coding-challenge-jr/README.md

 ## Tasks

+> Read through all the tasks and notes before solving.

 ### F | 12%pp

-- [ ] Fork this Gist -> Now you can use this Checklist
+- [ ] Fork this repo
-- [ ] Clone your version of gist -> Now you can push your changes
+- [ ] Clone -> Now you can push your changes
 - [ ] Install [buf](https://docs.buf.build/introduction) and generate code from [proto](pkg/proto/challenge.proto)
 - [ ] Make gRPC Server base: `main.go` in `cmd/server`, server methods in `pkg/server`
 - [ ] Comments and docs are appreciated :)